scaliaven/RL4VLM/gym-junqi/docs/examples.rst

 If you are familiar working with OpenAI gym environment.
 Then, you can skip this part since most of these will be something you already know.

-Creating and running a Xiangqi environment is pretty simple.
+Creating and running a Junqi environment is pretty simple.
 Let's get started by creating and opening a Python script file.
 Then follow these steps:

-1. Create a Xiangqi environment
+1. Create a Junqi environment
-This can be either done with :code:`gym.make()` or instantiating :code:`XiangQiEnv` object.
+This can be either done with :code:`gym.make()` or instantiating :code:`JunQiEnv` object.

 Using :code:`gym.make()`:

 .. code-block:: python

    import gym
-   env = gym.make('gym_xiangqi:xiangqi-v0')
+   env = gym.make('gym_junqi:junqi-v0')

-Using :code:`XiangQiEnv` constructor:
+Using :code:`JunQiEnv` constructor:

 .. code-block:: python

-   from gym_xiangqi.envs import XiangQiEnv env = XiangQiEnv()
+   from gym_junqi.envs import JunQiEnv env = JunQiEnv()

 2. Create a training loop

 Now, we will create a loop that will execute interactions between the agent and the environment.
-For this example, we will only loop one episode of Xiangqi game.
+For this example, we will only loop one episode of Junqi game.
 An episode is one full game of any reinforcement learning environment.

 .. code-block:: python